Courses Descriptions 2025

 Are you curious about operas and want to explore them in a friendly setting?
 Or not sure what opera offers to those who so passionately love it?
 Does it seem out of reach except for the wealthy?
 Or would you just enjoy a weekly opera fix in the relaxed company of others who relish theatre set to music?

 No preparation is necessary, but it’s always possible.
-A blog post every week offers basic info about the week’s session and links to more material or YouTube clips if you want to explore further.
-Click here to read the program for 2024, including the plan for term 3 on Operettas.
+A blog post every week offers a basic introduction to the week’s session and links to more material or YouTube clips if you want to explore further.
+You can check out our 2024 blog posts here.
+And the 2023 blog is here.
+Curious?
+The blog posts are still up for 2020 here, 2021 here and 2022 here.

-When: Fridays, 11am-1pm; starting 9th February
+When: Fridays, 10.30am-12.30pm; starting 7th February

 Where: via Zoom